MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 Azure Tables provide a key/value store for applications that need to store data values, but don't need the full functionality and structure of a relational database.

-> _**Tip**: Table storage trades rich querying & joins for ultra-low cost, schemaless flexibility, and horizontal scale — ideal for logs, IoT states, or user profiles._
+> _**Tip**: Table storage trades rich querying & joins for ultra-low cost, schemaless flexibility, and horizontal scale — ideal for logs, IoT data, or user profiles._

 1. In the Azure portal page for your storage container, on the left side, in the **Data storage** section, select **Tables**.